aaplm/wow-macros/mounts.md

 It's a little too long (260-ish characters) in this format, but adapt it to your needs.
 You can specify ground mounts when no flying is available or just only specify a normal flying mount that you can use in both flying and non-flying situations.

+Shoutout to [Elevenbane's](https://us.forums.blizzard.com/en/wow/t/useful-macro-templates/42937) post on the WOW forums for this one. 👏

 ```lua
 #showtooltip
 /cast [mod:alt] Mighty Caravan Brutosaur